vektor-inc/vk-all-in-one-expansion-unit/readme.txt

 1. Feature can be stopped individually.
 2. This is an example of SNS cooperation setting screen.

-[ Bug Fix ] Fix Other Widget Warning.

 == Changelog ==

 [ Other ][ PostTypeManager ] Add Rewrite option of Post Type / Taxonomy.
+[ Bug Fix ][ Page content to widget ] Fixed an issue where a warning occurs when the target page is deleted.

 = 9.94.2 =
 [ Add filter ][ HTML Sitemap ] veu_sitemap_exclude_post_types